Florence: Etymology

+Florence was founded as a Roman garrison in 59 BC in an area previously inhabited by an Etruscan settlement whose name is unknown.
+Florence's Latin name was Florentia, meaning "the Flourishing Town", from florēre.
+Florentia and the ethnic variant Florentini are mentioned in the Epitome of Roman History by Florus and Natural History by Pliny the Elder.
+The old Italian name Fiorenza and modern Italian name Firenze derived from these ancient names.
+Fiorenza's protonic syllable shift from flo to fio via the intermediary dark l [ɫ], and Firenze's protonic syllable reduction from fio to fi, are features of Tuscan Italian.
+According to linguists such as Giovan Battista Pellegrini, the modern Italian name Firenze presupposes the locative form of Florentiae, a view disputed by Gerhard Rohlfs.

 History

 Florence originated as a Roman city, and later, after a long period as a flourishing trading and banking medieval commune, it was the birthplace of the Italian Renaissance.
 It was politically, economically, and culturally one of the most important cities in Europe and the world from the 14th to 16th centuries.

 The language spoken in the city during the 14th century came to be accepted as the model for what would become the Italian language.
 Thanks especially to the works of the Tuscans Dante, Petrarch and Boccaccio, the Florentine dialect, above all the local dialects, was adopted as the basis for a national literary language.

 Starting from the late Middle Ages, Florentine money—in the form of the gold florin—financed the development of industry all over Europe, from Britain to Bruges, to Lyon and Hungary.
 Florentine bankers financed the English kings during the Hundred Years' War.
 They similarly financed the papacy, including the construction of their provisional capital of Avignon and, after their return to Rome, the reconstruction and Renaissance embellishment of Rome.

 Florence was home to the Medici, one of European history's most important noble families.
 Lorenzo de' Medici was considered a political and cultural mastermind of Italy in the late 15th century.
 Two members of the family were popes in the early 16th century: Leo X and Clement VII.
-Catherine de Medici married King Henry II of France and, after his death in 1559, reigned as regent in France.
+Catherine de' Medici married King Henry II of France and, after his death in 1559, reigned as regent in France.
 Marie de' Medici married Henry IV of France and gave birth to the future King Louis XIII.
 The Medici reigned as Grand Dukes of Tuscany, starting with Cosimo I de' Medici in 1569 and ending with the death of Gian Gastone de' Medici in 1737.

 The Kingdom of Italy, which was established in 1861, moved its capital from Turin to Florence in 1865, although the capital was moved to Rome in 1871.